Atlas Salt: The Case for a Different Valuation Framework

 - The Great Atlantic Project contains an additional 868 million tonnes of inferred mineral resource outside the current mine plan, representing more than 50 years of additional potential mine life at planned production rates.

-- The 2025 UFS outlines C$589 million in pre-production capital expenditure (capex), with Atlas Salt engaging Endeavour Financial as financial advisor and highlighting infrastructure-style debt as a potential financing pathway ahead of development and potential re-rating toward production.
+- The 2025 UFS outlines C$589 million in pre-production capital expenditure (capex), with Atlas Salt engaging Endeavour Financial as financial advisor and targeting a debt-weighted structure; management identifies infrastructure-style debt as independent validation of the project's lower-risk profile and the primary catalyst for re-rating toward potential valuations of approximately C$300 million, C$400 million, and C$500 million at successive construction milestones.

 A C$920 Million Asset Trading at a Fraction of Its Value